kxrt975/Poisson_distribution/README.md

+# Date:15.09.23
 # EXP 2: Fitting Poisson  distribution
-# Date:15.09.23
+#Name:nikhil
+#reg_no:24900366
 # Aim :

 To fit poisson distribution for the arrival of objects per minute from the feeder